 First Gas must obtain a Work Permit from the Interconnected Party before any Approved Persons enter a Receipt Point to carry out any hot work, electrical work or excavation.
 First Gas shall not be required to obtain a Work Permit to enter a Receipt Point to carry out general Maintenance or operational checks on its Pipeline or any First Gas Equipment;

-First Gas will give the Interconnected Party at least 48 hours’ written notice of its requirement for a Work Permit, and specify why it requires access to a Receipt Point.
+First Gas will give the Interconnected Party at least 48 hours’ written notice of its requirement for a Work Permit (and such Work Permit will be issued within that time period unless there is good reason that it should not be so issued).
+Such notice of requirement is to specify why First Gas requires access to a Receipt Point.
 The Interconnected Party shall not unreasonably withhold or delay its consent to any request for a Work Permit;

 The Interconnected Party may withdraw or suspend the right of access of any Approved Person for any failure by that person to comply with the performance requirements referred to in section 13.2(b);